“It is what it is.”

 It is sometimes wondering when it’s time to stop trying and saying enough is enough.

 It is waiting.
 Waiting for the appointment.
-Waiting for the phone call.
-Waiting for the two-week-wait to be over and the struggle to end.
-Waiting for prayers to be answered and the miracle to come.
+For the phone call.
+For the two-week-wait to be over and the struggle to end.
+For prayers to be answered and miracles to come.

-It’s in moments of doubt and weakness that you for a brief moment question if you married the one God never intend for you to marry…
+It’s in moments of doubt and weakness that you, for a brief moment, question if you married the one God never intended for you to marry…

-It is feeling unworthy.
+It’s feeling unworthy.
 Because maybe your faith is too weak.
-Your prayers not enough.
+Your prayers, not enough.
 Or your past too damning.

-It is having moments, even days, of anger, bitterness, and despair.
-And feeling horrible for it.
+It’s having moments, even days, of anger, bitterness, and despair.
+Then feeling horrible for it.

 It is frustrating.
 Because why can’t your body do what it was created to do?
 And why can’t your body accomplish what comes so naturally to others?
 But the body of the person not even hoping, praying, or even wanting a baby can.